 The need to reduce and recycle waste is crucial to Hong Kong, with our large population and rapidly filling disposal facilities.
 Here you can find out why recycling is important, what the Government is doing to encourage it, how you can recycle waste and where to obtain more information.

-EcoPark, the first recycling-business park in Hong Kong located in Tuen Mun Area 38, provides long-term land at affordable rent to the recycling industry in Hong Kong with a view to encouraging investment in advanced technology and value-added recycling processes.
-It is developed in two phases, providing a total of 14-hectare of rentable land to recycling industries.
+EcoPark, the first recycling-business park in Hong Kong located in Tuen Mun Area 38, with an area of 20 hectares, provides long-term land at affordable rent to the recycling industry in Hong Kong with a view to encouraging investment in advanced technology and value-added recycling processes.

 The Recycling Fund was launched in October 2015 and is open for application all year round.
 The Recycling Fund aims to promote the recovery and recycling of waste by facilitating the recycling industry to upgrade its operational capabilities and efficiency for its sustainable development.